GSA/piv-guides/_networkconfig/11_ama.md

 During and after the employee's logon to the network, the following steps were executed without the employee's intervention:

-1. The PIV Authentication Certificate is parsed
+1. The PIV authentication certificate is parsed
-2. The Policy OID asserted within the certificate allows Microsoft AD on the home agency's network to assign the user to a group specifically for PIV-credentialed, authenticated users
+2. The certificate policy OID asserted allows Microsoft AD on the home agency's network to assign the user to a group specifically for PIV authenticated users
-2. The user's session is granted a Kerberos ticket that includes the additional group membership<!--group membership is authenticated PIV users?-->
+2. The user's session is granted a Kerberos ticket that includes the additional group membership
 2. The user browses to the other federal agency's application
-2. The user's browser is redirected to his/her <!--"His/her" is admittedly more clunky but it's correct usage; "their" is incorrect.-->home agency's Federation Service
+2. The user's browser is redirected to his/her home agency's Federation Service
 2. The Federation Service at the home agency finds the Kerberos ticket for the user's session
 2. A Security Assertion Markup Language (SAML) assertion is created by the Federation Service (This is a token translation.)
 2. The SAML assertion includes the AD group membership information that identifies that this user authenticated with a PIV credential